 Medical Emergency or Not?

 Emergency Room charges are among the most expensive of all medical expenses—for you and for the Fund.
-The Agency for Healthcare Research and Equality (AHRQ) estimates that an average emergency room (ER) visit costs $1,318, compared to about $155 for an urgent care center visit.
+The Agency for Healthcare Research and Quality (AHRQ) estimates that an average emergency room (ER) visit costs $1,318, compared to about $155 for an urgent care center visit.

 Urgent care centers provide fast medical treatment outside of an emergency room setting.
 They are set up to care for injuries and illnesses that aren’t life-threatening, but do need attention within a few hours or on the same day.
 Unlike your doctor’s office, you don’t need an appointment.
 An urgent care center visit is much less expensive than an ER visit, and you’ll probably have a shorter wait time.

 However, should you need emergency care it’s covered at PPO and non-PPO network hospitals at 80%, after you meet the deductible.
+Note: If you are a participant in the Greenbrier Health & Welfare Plan for Union Employees, emergency care is covered at 80% after a $100 emergency room copay.